FaizanTariq27/FaizanTariq27/README.md

 # Faizan Tariq

 ## 👨‍🎓 About Me
-I'm a Computer Science student at Air University, Islamabad, with a strong interest in Data Science and AI.
-I'm currently learning Data Science through hands-on projects and certifications.
+I'm a Computer Science student at Air University, Islamabad, with a strong interest in AI/ML.
+I'm currently learning AI/ML through hands-on projects and certifications.

 I have experience working with Python for backend development, and I also enjoy building full-stack web and mobile applications.